Skip to main content

 STEP 20

-Import a situation drawing or overlay as desired by drag 'n drop the file into the 3D environment of the Plan-Editor.
+Import a site plan or base layer of your choice by dragging the file into the 3D environment of the Plan Editor.

 Scale